solstoryorg/soldocusaur/docs/costs_and_fees.md

 and bobas that it takes to write all of this infrastructure code.

-In order to distribute this cost more fairly, a WriterHead can be initialized by either the writer program itself *or* by the NFT owner.
-Meaning that developers can offer functionality to NFTs and either handle collecting payment themselves or ask the NFT owners to initialize the WriterHeads themselves (or both).
+In order to distribute this cost more fairly, a WriterHead can be initialized by either the writer program itself *or* by the NFT creator (technically whomever holds update privileges).
+Meaning that developers can offer functionality to NFTs and either handle collecting payment themselves or ask the NFT creator to initialize the WriterHeads themselves (or both).

 NOTE: For efficiency’s purpose the appendItemCreate function will automatically create a writer head.
 The appendItem function will not–this is to avoid writer